colinmurphy/Blackjack-Code-Kata/README.md

 Blackjack-Code-Kata
 ===================

-This is a code kata for calculating who wins in Blackjack.
+This is a code kata for determining what player or dealer wins in a game of Blackjack.
-Blog post to follow in the coming days.
+Blog post to follow with explanation of the repository.